How to set up an EMI options scheme

 Any options granted after this period won't be covered by that particular valuation, potentially leaving you and your employees with unexpected tax liabilities down the line.
 So, set your course and grant those options within the time frame.

-Signing an options agreement is a pivotal step for both companies and employees as it formalises the terms and conditions of EMI options granted to employees, outlining crucial details such as the number of shares, exercise price, vesting schedule, and any applicable restrictions or conditions.
+Signing an options agreement is a pivotal step for both companies and employees as it formalises the terms and conditions of EMI options granted to employees, outlining crucial details such as the number of shares, exercise price, vesting terms, and any applicable restrictions or conditions.

 And, in a way, it signifies an employee's commitment to the company and its growth.
 An employee has to sign or digitally accept the option agreement on or before the grant date.